Imagine you’re at a job interview.

 8. How much fun do I (and my team) have?

 Perspective is too easily lost when facing work stress, but it’s worth staying mindful of the fact that we spend around 40% of our conscious hours at work.
-If my team is not enjoying their day-to-day, if we aren’t laughing and more often than not enjoying the time we spend together, what’s the point?
+If my team is not enjoying their day-to-day, if we aren’t laughing and mostly enjoying the time we spend together, what’s the point?
 In that case, there’s no amount of performance review praise or personal incentive that can keep me in a place.

 That’s it.